ogundiyantobiloba/opennms-tutorials-1/session2/README.md

 Each alarm will maintain count and a list of events contributing to the alarm state.

-In [Exercise2-2](../session2/Exercise2-2.md) we will do some simple to help explain OpenNNMS traps and alarms
+In [Exercise2-2](../session2/Exercise2-2.md) we will do some simple examples to help explain OpenNNMS traps and alarms.